MongoPipe/mongopipe-core/README.md

 # Intro
+This is for MongoDB aggregation pipeline management. <br>
 A MongoDB **aggregation pipeline is a BSON document, so store it in the database like other BSON documents.** <br>
 **Hardcoding** is avoided.
 Code is static.
 Business rules are dynamic. <br>
 Usage examples: